 - http://www.centralfloridashuttle.com/ This is who we used.
 Roland was great, and we definitely recommend them: punctual, friendly service.

 - http://www.sirrandolphsclassictransportation.com/ (a bit higher-end transportation)

-If you don't like crowds or lines, arrive early to the check-in so you have more time enjoying the cruise.
-Make sure to have your swimsuit on or carry it with you the day you begin your cruise..
+If you don't like crowds or lines, arrive early to check in so you have more time to enjoy the cruise.
+Make sure to have your swimsuit on or carry it with you the day you begin your cruise.
 If you get in early enough, you'll find the pool pretty empty for you and your family.
 They will love the Mickey's Kid Pool.
-Also, prepare a lunch before the excursion, so you'll have something to eat next to the pool, before all the amenities open.
+Also, prepare lunch before the excursion, so you'll have something to eat next to the pool before all the amenities open.

 17. Consider a Portable Battery Charger

 On my only excursion on our first Disney cruise (Xel Ha Ecological Park in Mexico), I ran out of battery on my phone, so I missed some great opportunities at the end of the excursion to take video and pics with my kids and my wife.
 A portable charger easily fits in a fanny pack, purse or pocket, and has a great range of devices that it can charge.
 It holds 90% of its full charge for up to 30 days, and has a remaining power indicator.
 Great idea if you plan on being away from the ship or on deck for an extended time.